kupietools/DYORassistant/README.md

-### CURRENT-ER NEWS, DEC 8: Hi.
+### _"I'M NOT DEAD YET!"_ Mar 30: Hi.
 I'm alive and so is the project.
-However, life got very hectic for a while.
-I will be back to resume development once everything calms down.
-You can email dyora1220@apopheniapays.com with questions in the meantime.
+I got out of DeFi afew months ago following substantial trading losses, so this project is kind of dormant until I'm ready to get back into trading crypto again.
+That day WILL come, but I don't know when yet, and I'll resume development at that point.
+I still have plenty of ideas and enthusiasm for eventually making this an indispensable tool.
+You can email dyora321@apopheniapays.com with questions in the meantime.
+Be well!

 ## _CURRENT NEWS, Oct 16: 1.)
 This script is in a bit of a state of transition, as it no longer fully works with DEXTools following their switch to a different toolbox under-the-hood, but I haven't yet finished adapting it to be fully functional on Astrotools.io or the other sites I want it to work with.
 I should have it sorted in a few days, hopefully._